Or should we say “Acts now”? A “Law” is now an “Act” in the Cayman Islands.

 On 12 November 2020 the DITC had released copies of sample ES Return forms as well as an Updated Form for Entity Tax Resident in Another Jurisdiction.
 Updated versions of the forms were released on 23 December 2020.
 Click here to access the latest versions of these forms.

-The revised economic substance reporting deadlines, which apply only for this first year, are as follows:
+***UPDATE: On 11 January 2021, the DITC announced that reporting deadlines for ES have been further extended as outlined below.
+The revised reporting deadlines, which apply only for this first year, are as follows:

 Where a relevant entity is required to file an ES Return, the failure to do so by the relevant time will attract a penalty of CI$5,000 (US$6,098) and an additional penalty of CI$500 (US$609.75) for each additional day during which the failure to comply continues.